odnxmrx/CSharp_NetCore/README.md

 This repository contains my `C#` projects.
 Its main porpuse is to practice and strengthen my understanding on this sophisticated language.
 As listed below:

+## Projects

+### 01 - Foundations

+This project includes several classes where fundamental topics are covered.
+Concept definitions and practical examples are included.

 ### 02 - Basic calculator

 This project is focused on try catch and error handling.